-The Professional Darts Corporation launched its Hall of Fame in January 2005 to recognise the contribution to the sport of some of the most famous names and revered personalities.
+The Professional Darts Corporation launched its Hall of Fame in January 2005 to recognise contributions to the sport from some of its most famous names and revered personalities.

 Players, officials, administrators and commentators are amongst those who have been inducted into the PDC Hall of Fame.

 Darting legends Eric Bristow and John Lowe - both founder members of the PDC - were the first stars to be inducted into the PDC Hall of Fame in 2005, and they have been followed by fellow players Dennis Priestley, Phil Taylor and John Part.